CuneytYilmaz/vue-heroes/README.md

 # Tour of Heroes

-This project is seen in demos including the Pluralsight course "Vue: Getting Started" to help represent a fundamental app written with Vue.
+This project is created to help represent a fundamental app written with Vue.
 The heroes and villains theme is used throughout the app.

 by [Cüneyt Yılmaz](http://twitter.com/cuneytyilmazz)